-Head-on crash leaves 1 dead, 1 injured | St George News
+Head-on crash leaves 1 dead, 1 injured

 Emergency crews responded to the 11:40 a.m. crash that occurred near milepost 7 on state Route 59 on a stretch of highway between Hildale and Apple Valley, according to a statement released by Utah Highway Patrol Sgt.
 Todd Royce Thursday evening.

-Nathan Boon, a 43-year-old man from Washington City, died from injuries sustained in the crash, while another man was transported by ambulance to Dixie Regional Medical Center in stable condition.
+Nathan Boone, a 43-year-old man from Washington City, died from injuries sustained in the crash, while another man was transported by ambulance to Dixie Regional Medical Center in stable condition.

-Boon was heading west on SR-59 in a silver Toyota Yaris when he lost control of his vehicle and spun into the eastbound lane.
+Boone was heading west on SR-59 in a silver Toyota Yaris when he lost control of his vehicle and spun into the eastbound lane.

 A man driving a black Ford Escape traveling eastbound hit the Toyota as it crossed into his lane of travel, striking the Ford on the passenger side of the vehicle.
-Boon died at the scene, according to the UHP statement.
+Boone died at the scene, according to the UHP statement.

 The severity of the impact destroyed both vehicles.
 Authorities closed both lanes of traffic so emergency personnel could tend to the injured.